Notes on the Geography of The Western United States: Historic Dallas Suburbs

 Construction continued in Oak Cliff for many years.
 This house was part of Kessler Square, added in the 1920s.
-Newspaper ads described the addition as one with "beautiful, substantial homes--each a lovely little mansion to its happy owner."
+Newspaper ads describe the addition as one with "beautiful, substantial homes--each a lovely little mansion to its happy owner."

 Bigger buildings appeared, too.
 Lake Cliff Tower, with views east across the Trinity, was built in 1932 as a hotel-apartment complex.
 It declined into a nursing home and was then abandoned.
 Now, with $4 million from the city, the current owner has converted it into 54 condos.

-Expansion depended on rail lines until about 1920.
-Here, a crowd celebrates the arrival of a Texas Interurban Railway train at Farmers Branch, a dozen miles north of Dallas.
+A crowd celebrates the arrival of a Texas Interurban Railway train at Farmers Branch, a dozen miles north of Dallas.
 This was 1924, late in the interurban day, and service, which extended north to Denton, was abandoned only eight years later.

 Dallas Southern Traction ran interurbans south from Dallas to Corsicana from 1913 to 1941.